Configure secure access with managed identities and private endpoints

 Enable access to storage from Form Recognizer

-To ensure that the Form Recognizer resource can access the training dataset, you'll need to add a role assignment for the managed identity that was created earlier.
+To ensure that the Form Recognizer resource can access the training dataset, you need to add a role assignment for your managed identity.

 Staying on the storage account window in the Azure portal, navigate to the Access Control (IAM) tab in the left navigation bar.

 Select the Add role assignment button.